Here's how Bitcoin, Ethereum, and other tokens are performing on Friday

 How have the popular stablecoins performed?

-A stablecoin is a cryptocurrency that has very low volatility.
-Its value is correlated to a real-world asset such as fiat currency or gold.
-The popular tokens such as Tether and USD Coin are trading at $0.99 (up 0.08%) and $1 (up 0%), respectively.
+A stablecoin is a cryptocurrency with extremely low volatility.
+Its value is linked to a physical asset such as fiat currency or gold.
+The popular tokens, such as Tether and USD Coin, are trading at $0.99 (down 0.03%) and $1 (flat), respectively.

 Total cryptocurrency market capitalization

-The current global crypto market cap is $2.54 trillion, a 0.41% increase over the last day.
-The total crypto market volume over the last 24 hours is $84.59 billion, which marks a 1.35% increase.
-Last month, the global crypto market cap was $2.35 trillion, compared to $2.29 trillion three months ago.
+The current global crypto market cap is $2.62 trillion, a 0.68% increase over the last day.
+The total crypto market volume over the last 24 hours is $75.18 billion, which marks a 13.72% increase.
+Last month, the global crypto market cap was $2.33 trillion while three months back, the total capitalization stood at $2.5 trillion.